 For the sweet-toothed amongst you, there are two establishments serving up all manner of delectable desserts whilst offering free training, education and support to local women.

 Bayon Pastry School along Taphul Street includes a coffee shop, where you pick up sweet treats such as lime meringue pie, mango mousse, banana, chocolate or financier cake, and viennoiseries like croissants and raisin rolls.
 Bloom Café, opposite the Provincial Eye Hospital, has a wide selection of gourmet cupcakes, cake pops, parfaits and cookies, with custom cakes available for special events.
-Their chocolate salted caramel cupcake and New York cheesecake are highly sought after, so go ahead and spoil yourself.
+And their chocolate salted caramel cupcake and New York cheesecake can simply be described as “to die for”.